10 Tween Chores Your Middle Schooler Needs for Survival

 Applying deodorant, styling hair, managing oral hygiene, especially if braces become a factor, and teaching good skin care are areas that need to be addressed during middle school, if not sooner.
 My daughter did almost all of this on her own, after guiding her in the process, and my son has done well but with more reminders and a definite learning curve.

 If you haven’t had your tween doing these chores, now is the time to start.
 Being a contributing member of their family is good for kids.
 It gives them a chance to learn responsibility and also to develop a work ethic.
-Many studies show that kids who do chores are often more confident, feel closer to their families and even do better in school.
+Many studies show that kids who do chores are often more confident because they develop a sense of pride when they see what they are capable of, feel closer to their families and even do better in school.
 So don’t feel bad making them take out the trash.
 It’s good for them!

-In case you’re not sure what chores are right at which ages, here’s a handy printable that will actually take you all the way through their teen years.
+In case you’re not sure about what are age-appropriate chores here’s a handy printable chore list that will actually take you all the way through their teen years.

 Sign-up for our weekly newsletter full of tips and advice to help make parenting a little easier and get your FREE Chore Chart Printable right away!